aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Play an IVS live stream (or an IVS VOD asset);

-- Based on the player SDK's events, assemble playback QoS events and send them to an IVS QoS dashboard backend;
+- Based on the player SDK's events, assemble playback QoS events (of the following types) and send them to an IVS QoS dashboard backend;

+  - PLAY: at the beginning of a playback session;

+  - STOP: at the end of a playback session;

+  - PLAYBACK_SUMMARY: periodically (e.g., every minute) during a playback session;

+  - QUALITY_CHANGE: whenever rendition change takes place.

-- Render multiple-choice questions based on the timed metadata embedded in an IVS live (or VOD) video, assemble question/answer events and send them to an IVS timed-metadata-feedback dashboard backend.
+- Render multiple-choice questions based on the timed metadata embedded in an IVS live (or VOD) video, assemble question/answer events (of the following type) and send them to an IVS timed-metadata-feedback dashboard backend;

+  - QUIZ_ANSWER: whenever a multiple-choice question is answered.

 ## 2. Play With the Sample Web Player Yourself